aoaow/ids706_individual_project1/README.md

 ## Conclusion

-This project demonstrates the use of Polars for efficient data analysis on the breast cancer dataset.
+This project demonstrates the use of Pandas for efficient data analysis on the breast cancer dataset.
 By structuring the project with shared code, thorough testing, and continuous integration, we ensure reliability and maintainability.
 The detailed steps and explanations provided aim to make it easy for others to understand and replicate the analysis.

 ---